maryamsafajoo.art

 Maryam experienced this oppression firsthand in Iran.
 She vividly recalls the morning when government security forces raided her home, ransacked it, and took her father to prison.
 She remembers her younger sister crying on her way to school.
 Years later, her sister was denied access to university, and when she sought answers, she was placed in solitary confinement.
 These experiences are not isolated.
 They are part of a broader, ongoing reality that has affected generations of Bahá’ís in Iran—individuals who have been executed, imprisoned, deprived of education, and had their homes and livelihoods stripped away.

 Many of the incidents she depicts only exist in the memory of those who experienced them and have no pictorial existence.
 In many cases if visual records did exist, they have been confiscated by the Iranian authorities in raids of homes.
 Through conversations, interviews, and archival research, she reconstructs these histories with meticulous detail, incorporating the clothing, artifacts, and environments that were present at these events.
 Her paintings often depict individuals posing as figures from real stories, allowing those who have lived these experiences—or who carry their legacy—to become part of the storytelling process.
+She is in consultations with her subject until the end of painting.
+Every detail, every gesture is confirmed and consulted with the individuals until the final brushstroke.

 Maryam grew up surrounded by stories of resilience.
 As a child, she often accompanied her family to visit the homes of Bahá’ís who had lost loved ones to persecution.
 Her mother, who was imprisoned at 19, spent two years behind bars; nearly all her cellmates, including Mona Mahmudnizhad a 17 year old, were later executed.
 Maryam listened to the firsthand accounts of their unwavering spirit and sacrifice—narratives that now profoundly shape her artistic practice.